vukasin-viskovic/Exercises-in-Data-Analytics-Data-Science/README.md

 I hope this directory will serve as a display of my skills in these programming languages.

-I will be enhancing, updating and re-structuring this content, slowly more of my own projects and data explorations.
+I will be enhancing, updating and re-structuring this content, slowly adding more of my own projects and data explorations.

 ## Content: